apgv/bean-validator-extension/README.md

 ## Usage

 - Parameter `min` is optional.
 Defaults to 10.
+Absolute minimum password length is 4.
 - Parameter `max` is optional.
 Defaults to 128.
 - Parameter `payload` is required and is expected to be `NoLogging.class` or else an exception is thrown.